devleaks/cockpitdecks-docs/docs/Button/Button Activation.md

 For No Activation activation, the *activation value* is equal to the **activation count**.
 This is also the "default" *activation value*, if nothing more precise is returned, the activation value is the number of activation of that button.

+The *activation value* comes to play when the button needs to determine its value.
+It first look for a formula, then a single dataref, and if there is no formula and no single dataref, the activation value is used.

 # Page

 `type: page`